BA (Hons) Youth & Community Work (JNC) (with Foundation Year)

 - Contextual Studies (Core): This module aims to introduce you to a broad variety of contemporary issues to stimulate discussion and debate.
 It will enable you to relate your area of interest to the issues presented.

 - Youth and Community Work Practice 2 (Core): Building on learning from Youth and Community Work Practice 1, you will develop more advanced knowledge and skills for youth and community work practice.
 This will include an understanding of the importance of conversation and dialogues in building professional relationships, the ability to plan and deliver group work activities, and recognising the causes of challenging behaviour.
 This module contains 50 hours of placement activity.

 - Anti-Discriminatory Practice in Youth and Community Work (Core): This module supports you to reflect on your own values in relation to anti-discriminatory practice in youth and community work.
 It will explore how prejudice and discrimination impact youth and community work delivery and the barriers that young people face in society.

 In year two you will study the values and principles of youth and community work, creative skills and group work, and develop a knowledge of safeguarding and multi-agency working.

-- Placement 1 - Preparation for Professional Practice, the first fieldwork placement helps students to establish the basic foundations of good youth and community work practice and embed reflective thinking skills.
+- Placement 1 (Core): Preparation for Professional Practice, the first fieldwork placement helps you to establish the basic foundations of good youth and community work practice and embed reflective thinking skills.

-- Working Creatively with Groups - An exciting module bringing together group work theory and creative practice.
+- Working Creatively with Groups (Core): An exciting module bringing together group work theory and creative practice.

-- Working Together to Safeguard Others - Exploring the role of the youth and community worker in safeguarding young people and vulnerable adults, and how to work effectively within multi-agency settings.
+- Working Together to Safeguard Others (Core): Exploring the role of the youth and community worker in safeguarding young people and vulnerable adults, and how to work effectively within multi-agency settings.

 YEAR 3 (LEVEL 5)